dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 * `ProductDetail.razor` is valid.
 * `productDetail.razor` is invalid.

+Conventions used throughout the Blazor documentation include:

+* Component file paths and names use Pascal case&dagger; and appear before component code examples.
+Paths indicate typical folder locations.
+For example, `Pages/ProductDetail.razor` indicates that the `ProductDetail` component has a file name of `ProductDetail.razor` and resides in the `Pages` folder of the app.
+* Component file paths for routable components match their URLs with hyphens appearing for spaces between words in a component's route template.
+For example, a `ProductDetail` component with a route template of `/product-detail` is requested in a browser at the relative URL `/product-detail`.

+&dagger;Pascal case (upper camel case): Naming convention without spaces and punctuation where the first letter of each word is capitalized, including the first word (for example: `DateRangePicker` for a component that creates a date range picker).

 ### Routing

 Routing in Blazor is achieved by providing a route template to each accessible component in the app with an [`@page`][9] directive.
 When a Razor file with an [`@page`][9] directive is compiled, the generated class is given a <xref:Microsoft.AspNetCore.Mvc.RouteAttribute> specifying the route template.
 At runtime, the router searches for component classes with a <xref:Microsoft.AspNetCore.Mvc.RouteAttribute> and renders whichever component has a route template that matches the requested URL.
-For more information, see <xref:blazor/fundamentals/routing>.

-The following `HelloWorld` component uses a route template of `/hello-world`.
-The rendered webpage for the component is reached at the URL `/hello-world`.
+The following *Hello World!* (`HelloWorld`) component uses a route template of `/hello-world`.
+The rendered webpage for the component is reached at the relative URL `/hello-world`.
+When running a Blazor app locally with the default protocol, host, and port, the `HelloWorld` component is requested in the browser at `https://localhost:5001/hello-world`.
 Components that produce webpages usually reside in the `Pages` folder, but you can use any folder to hold components, including within nested folders.

 `Pages/HelloWorld.razor`: